-For over thirty-five years the Department of Modern Languages has made its reputation teaching foundational language courses, the basis for developing superior language skills.
+The Department of Modern Languages teaches foundational language courses, the basis for developing superior language skills, along with some higher level literature courses.

 In an expanding global economy your multi-lingual skills will give you a competitive advantage when seeking employment in most professions either in Canada or abroad.
-A command of French, one of Canada’s two official languages, is an essential qualification for entry into the Canadian civil service, politics and the federal judicial system.
-University graduates capable of communicating in Spanish, the unofficial second language of the United States, are in demand by corporations active in business and trade throughout North and South America.
+A command of French, one of Canada’s two official languages, is an essential qualification for entry into the Canadian civil service and politics.
+University graduates capable of communicating in Spanish, the unofficial second language of the United States, are in demand throughout North and South America.

-China, fast becoming one of the world’s leading economic powers, provides tremendous scope for career options in almost any field including finance, business and marketing, for professionals who are fluent in Mandarin.
-Japan, Canada’s third major trading partner, is a dominant economic force in Asia alongside China and India.
-Fluency in Japanese opens career opportunities in corporate and commercial ventures as well as industries in which Japan excels: high tech, film animation and communications.
+China, one of the world’s leading economic powers, provides tremendous scope for career options in almost any field for professionals who are fluent in Mandarin.
+Japan, one of Canada’s major trading partners, is a dominant economic force in Asia alongside China and India.
+Fluency in Japanese opens career opportunities in commercial ventures as well as industries in which Japan excels: high tech, film animation and communications.

 Personal Benefits of Learning a Language